gkysaad/DriverAlertness/README.md

 <b>How we built it</b>

-Our app uses the CameraX library to take the image from the front facing camera.
-Then, we used the ML Kit in the Google Firebase API to look at the face of the driver and detect if they are dozing off.
+Our app uses the <b>CameraX</b> library to take the image from the front facing camera.
+Then, we used the <b>ML Kit</b> in the <b>Google Firebase API</b> to look at the face of the driver and detect if they are dozing off.
 The app then plays a notification to wake up the driver and suggests that they take a break to rest.

 <b>Challenges we ran into</b>